oabah/oabah.github.io/about.md

 ## oabah

-Hello, my name is Ojoniko Nathan Abah.
-I am an international student from Nigeria at Murray State, studying computer science.
+Hello!
+My name is Ojoniko Nathan Abah.
+I am an international student from Nigeria at Murray State, majoring in computer science and minoring in data analytics.
+I also love music and enjoy playing the drums as well as listening to Christian music.
+On this page you will see some of my posts and projects.
+Welcome!

 ## Contact Information